gparatore123/nightmare/modules/06-ROP/unit_07.md

 }
 ```

-And we were to compile with our standard options:
+And if we were to compile with our standard options:

 ``` example
 gcc -fno-stack-protector -z execstack -Wno-format-security dummy_exploit.c   -o dummy_exploit